nextgis/docs_ngcom/source/ngqgis_connect.rst

 NextGIS Connect plugin allows to quickly edit geometries and attribute values of vector layers in Web GIS.
 This functionality is only available for vector data formats used in QGIS.

 .. warning::
-	Only one user at a time can edit the layer directly.
+	By default only one user at a time can edit the layer *directly*.

 #.
 Import the layer from Web GIS to QGIS by selecting it in NextGIS Connect and pressing **Add to QGIS**.
 #.
 Enter the edit mode from the layer’s context menu or from the toolbar.